 Most people suffering from addiction hesitate to go to rehab for several reasons.
-These include longer duration, unknown and closed environment, stigma, and relapse.
+These include longer duration, an unknown and closed environment, stigma, and relapse.

 What is residential treatment?